Dental health diets for cats

+A tortie cat cat with her mouth slightly open to reveal her snaggletooth.

 Oral health can be difficult for pet owners and veterinary teams to manage in cats, particularly for pets whose owners are not committed to regular tooth brushing and/or dental treats.
 Oral disease is common among cats, and may lead to other health issues such as bacterial infections of major organs including the heart, kidneys and liver.
 When pet owners are aware of the benefits of supporting good oral health in cats, this substantially improves positive outcomes.
 Dietary selection, along with at-home-dental-hygiene care, allows cat owners to influence the oral status of their pets.

 Feline dental health diets are pet foods designed to prevent oral diseases in cats.
 Many commercial and prescription pet food manufacturers offer dental specific diets aimed to improve the oral health of adult domestic cats.

 On overall feline health

 Managing oral health is important for maintaining optimum health status in cats.
 Periodontal diseases are prevalent in cats of all ages and have the potential to further develop into local and/or systemic diseases.
 If oral hygiene is not supported and periodontal disease develops, the overall health of the animal is affected.

 Oral disease is not a new problem for cats.
 A 2014 study examined the skulls of cats that died before 1960 and discovered the same feline dental diseases found in modern times.
 This highlights that felines are predisposed to poor oral health, a trait which is likely due to their origins as a desert species and the typical diet they consume.
-It is important to note that purebred cats are not at a higher risk of developing oral diseases when compared to mixed breeds.
+Purebred cats are not at a higher risk of developing oral diseases when compared to mixed breeds.
 This further supports the supposition that the lifestyle of the cat plays the largest role on dental health.